mikeleeco/mikeleeco.github.com/resume.md

 2013 - 2014

 * Analyzed student performance data and literature to identify trends and answer key questions for staff and board members
-* Contributed to the development of a report summarizing student behavior, course grades, and performance on assessments, apccommodating for parents and guardians of low-literacy
+* Contributed to the development of a report summarizing student behavior, course grades, and performance on assessments, accommodating for parents and guardians of low-literacy
 * Supported data handling and validation to provide student performance information to staff
 * Documented operating procedures for the data department to enhance data infrastructure